 by Justin B. Moore, PhD, MS, FACSM

 The Scholarship of Public Health addresses topics relevant to scientific publishing, dissemination of evidence and best practices, and the education of current and future professionals.
-This column presents some considerations and best practices for writing the introduction of a manuscript for the Journal of Public Health Management and Practice.
+Typically, this column presents some considerations and best practices for finding time to produce scholarship in the form of a manuscript or presentation.
+This post looks at the varying ways that conflicts can manifest themselves in research.

 Justin B. Moore, PhD, MS, FACSM, is the Associate Editor of the Journal of Public Health Management and Practice and an Associate Professor in the Department of Implementation Science of the Wake Forest School of Medicine at the Wake Forest Baptist Medical Center in Winston-Salem, NC, USA.
 Follow him at Twitter and Instagram.
 [Full Bio]